drakenevadie19/CineMatch/README.md

 - Responsibilities:
     - Utilizing GraphQL to minimize redundant data transdering between front-end and back-end.
 There are currently 2 fields using GraphQL:
         - Query: Get list of all movies storing in the MongoDB Database, bind those data to Front-end to display through Apollo Client (https://www.apollographql.com/docs/react/data/queries/).
         - Mutation: Add a new movie to the database, also through Apollo Client (https://www.apollographql.com/docs/react/data/mutations), and update list of available movies dynamically.
+    - Dividing into 2 dashboards for ordinary visitors and admin.
+        - Visitors can:
+            - View best rating movies
+            - Comment on each movies based on experiences (Login required)
+        - Admin can:
+            - Managing movies in database (Adding new movie, delete movie(s), and modify details of movie)
     - Storing list of movies, and archieving them when needed through mongoose tool and MongoDB.
     - Using MERN Stacks (MongoDB, Express.js, React.js, and Node.js) to host all services of the website.

 - TechStack:
     - Front-End:
         - React.js
         - Redux
         - HTML + CSS
         - JavaScript
         - Apollo Client
     - Back-end:
         - GraphQL
         - Express.js
         - Node.js
         - CORS
         - JSON Server
     - Database:
         - Mongo DB
         - Mongoose
         - MongoDB Atlas hosting